xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 ## Hands-on

-### Hands-on 1: Decipher Caesor cipher encrypted text
+### Hands-on 1: Decipher Caesar cipher encrypted text

 #### Ciphertext
 The text is encypted with Caesar Cipher of a particular shift.
 Ciphertext is shown below.